-Ipoh is located inland in between Kuala Lumpur and Penang in the state of Perak.
+Ipoh is located inland between Kuala Lumpur and Penang in the state of Perak.
 Once a small village with tin deposits, Ipoh grew when it became a British Centre of Administration for the Malay Peninsula.
 Central Ipoh still retains this colonial character and the main Ipoh place to visit is this colonial centre.

 In recent years, more investment into Ipoh has lead to not only a revitalised Old Town but a regeneration of its Malaysian-Chinese cuisine and culture.
 It’s a real pleasure to walk around.
 In fact, even between my visits in 2018 and 2024, it had got noticeably nicer and picturesque – and I thought it was great the first time.

 However, there is more to Ipoh than this.
-One of our favourite places in Malaysia, this city is full of Ipoh attraction places from its cave temples and stunning surrounding scenery to looking for pretty laneways and street art.
+One of our favourite places in Malaysia, this city is full of Ipoh attractions from its cave temples and stunning surrounding scenery to looking for pretty laneways and street art.
 Ipoh is also known for its great food and famous white coffee so make sure you eat everything you can while you are exploring!

 Top 21 Things To Do In Ipoh, Malaysia